 If you are looking to boost the performance of your machine learning models, chances are improving the quality of your dataset will provide the highest return on your investment.
 Enter FiftyOne.
-FiftyOne is a Python-based tool for the visual data scientist that enables you to create valuable and diverse datasets.
+FiftyOne is a Python-based tool for machine learning/computer vision engineers and scientists that enables you to curate better datasets.
 Work efficiently with FiftyOne to achieve better models with dependable performance.

 “Become one with your data”

 FiftyOne does more than improve your dataset; it gets you closer to your data.
 Rapidly gain insight by visualizing samples overlayed with dynamic and queryable fields such as ground truth and predicted labels, dataset splits, and much more!